hwuethrich/docker-images/README.md

 #### [`hwuethrich/bamboo-server`](/bamboo-server)

 Deploy and maintain your Bamboo server with Docker.
-Works with
+Works with 5.1 and later.

 #### [`hwuethrich/bamboo-agent`](/bamboo-agent)